hhvm/user-documentation/guides/hack/01-getting-started/03-starting-a-real-project.md

 We can then use HackTest to run the tests:

 ```
+$ vendor/bin/hh-autoload
 $ vendor/bin/hacktest tests/
 ..

 Summary: 2 test(s), 2 passed, 0 failed, 0 skipped, 0 error(s).
 ```

+Regenerating the autoloadmap (with hh-autoload) is not always required, but if classes are not in the autoloadmap, you may get exceptions about reflected classes not existing.
+It is generally recommended to make sure that the autoloadmap is complete, before running the test suite.

 If we intentionally add a failure, such as `tuple(vec[1, 2, 3], vec[1, 2, 3])`,
 HackTest reports this: